-Sub-option B1-a: the stock is at or below the biomass threshold (i.e., overfished).
-CE programs would not be considered until a subsequent stock assessment indicates stock biomass is above the threshold level.
+CE programs will not be approved for non-quota managed recreational fisheries, with the exception of the Hudson River, Delaware River, and Delaware Bay recreational fisheries, when the stock is at or below the biomass threshold (i.e., overfished), as determined by the results of the most recent stock assessment update or benchmark stock assessment approved for management use.
+CE programs will not be considered until a subsequent stock assessment indicates stock biomass is above the threshold level.